Exploits & Vulnerabilities

 With this, the attackers would be able to hijack legitimate email chains and send their malicious spam as replies to the said chains.

-In one of the observed intrusions, all the internal users in the affected network received emails like similar to those shown in Figure 6, where the spam emails have been sent as legitimate replies to existing email threads.
+In one of the observed intrusions, all the internal users in the affected network received, where the spam emails have been sent as legitimate replies to existing email threads.
 All of the observed emails were written in English for this spam campaign in the Middle East.
 While other languages were used in different regions, most were written in English.
 More notably, true account names from the victim’s domain were used as sender and recipient, which raises the chance that a recipient will click the link and open the malicious Microsoft Excel spreadsheets.

 In the same intrusion, we analyzed the email headers for the received malicious emails, the mail path was internal (between the three internal exchange servers’ mailboxes), indicating that the emails did not originate from an external sender, open mail relay, or any message transfer agent (MTA).